Skip to the main content

 Veterinarians who work with large animals may focus their practice on herd health.
 In this area, herd management, monitoring, and regulatory medicine are important.

-Vets with private practices are small business owners.
-They must manage human resources, finances, and inventory and market the business.
+Vets are often small business owners who run their own private practice.
+They must manage human resources, finances, and inventory, and market the business.

 Some vets become representatives for food or drug companies.
-They promote certain products or practices.
+They share information about products or practices and ensure product efficacy and food safety.

-Salaried veterinarians may provide a wide range of services.
+Veterinarians may provide a wide range of services in various other industries.
 These include wildlife conservation, public health, food safety, agriculture development, disease surveillance, or animal welfare services.
-Salaried vets working in private practice are referred to as associates.

 Working Conditions